emard/galaga-f32c/README.md

 GALAGA with 1/4 cursor block graphics for PET and C64.

-This galaga game is currently incomplete, just a tool for demo and earch for bugs (if any) in f32c CPU core, c2 sprites, their libraries and new gcc.
+This galaga game is currently incomplete, just a tool for sprite graphics demo and search for bugs (if any) in f32c CPU core, c2 sprites, their libraries and new gcc.

 Henrik did it by looking at original Galaga.
 I did it by looking at Henrik's work.